-Before an employee may engage in Organization business travel or drive an Organization vehicle, the employee must speak with Risk Management regarding additional policies.
-Risk Management must verify that the employee meets Organization requirements for business travel and use of Organization vehicles, and the employee must agree to the additional Organization policies regarding business travel and use of Organization vehicles.
-All employees are prohibited from engaging in Organization business travel and driving Organization vehicles until this process has been completed.
-Employees approved by Risk Management for business travel and use of Organization vehicles are required to report to Risk Management any convictions suspending or revoking their driver's license, or any convictions for driving while impaired, such as driving under the influence of alcohol or drugs.
+Before an employee may engage in organization business travel or drive an organization vehicle, the employee must speak with Risk Management regarding additional policies.
+Risk Management must verify that the employee meets organization requirements for business travel and use of organization vehicles, and the employee must agree to the additional organization policies regarding business travel and use of organization vehicles.
+All employees are prohibited from engaging in organization business travel and driving organization vehicles until they have been cleared by Risk Management.
+Employees approved by Risk Management for business travel and use of organization vehicles are required to report to Risk Management any convictions suspending or revoking their driver's license, reckless driving, or any convictions for driving while impaired, such as driving under the influence of alcohol or drugs.

-Employees who use their own vehicles on Organization business must carry State minimum insurance coverage and have a valid driver license.
+Employees who use their own vehicles on organization business must carry State minimum insurance coverage and have a valid driver license.
 Employees will be reasonably reimbursed for mileage.
-Reimbursement rates are subject to change at the Organization's discretion, but the rate will always be at least that of the Internal Revenue Service.
+Reimbursement rates are subject to change at the organization's discretion, but the rate will always be at least that of the Internal Revenue Service.

-Only hands-free technology cell phone use is permitted while driving on Organization business or when driving an Organization vehicle.
-Any employee who is involved in a traffic accident while on Organization business or while driving an Organization vehicle should never admit fault at the scene of the accident.
-Employees are encouraged to cooperate fully with law enforcement authorities, collect as much information as possible and return it to Risk Management Department.
+Only hands-free technology cell phone use is permitted while driving on organization business or when driving an organization vehicle.
+Any employee who is involved in a traffic accident while on organization business or while driving an organization vehicle should never admit fault at the scene of the accident.
+Employees are encouraged to cooperate fully with law enforcement authorities, collect as much information as possible and provide it to Risk Management Department.
 Employees injured as a result of the accident should seek immediate medical care and report information concerning the accident following receipt of medical treatment.